-6.10 'Program Phase #' (Number) Key
+5.10 'Program Phase #' (Number) Key

-When in the "Program Entry Mode", momentary presses of the 'Program Phase #' and the 'Program Function' keys switch between the Program Phase number and the

-Program Function displays.
-The Program Phase number will be displayed as running the program Phase number.
+When in the "Program Entry Mode", momentary presses of the 'Program Phase #' and the 'Program Function' keys switch between the Program Phase number and the Program Function displays.
+The Program Phase number will be displayed as 'PH'nn', where 'nn' is the current Program Phase number.